-Top 10 Preparation List
+Top 10 - Preparation List!

-1.Attitude
+1. Attitude

-Every officer team has different individuals with different skills and different challenges.
-SOCS can only give you a starting point on what to expect and how to function - the reality is, it is now up to you and the only thing which draws the line between success and failure is your attitude.

-- Are you committed to the FFA and its members? - Will you be able to be a state officer in and out of the jacket? - Will you stick with the job for all 365 days not just when it is easy and fun? - Are your responsibilities important to you even after you hang up your jacket at the end of the day? - Are you willing to give up your friend's sports game and other activities for an event? - What are you committed to? - Will you help to develop the potential of others? - Are you prepared to help make a positive difference in the lives of students?

-If you are willing to control your own attitude and not simply let it be controlled by the circumstances, you will have a great year as a state officer.
+- Every officer team has different individuals with different skills and different challenges.
+SOCS can only give you a starting point on what to expect and how to function the reality is, it is now up to you and the only thing which draws the line between success and failure is your attitude. - Are you committed to the FFA and its members? - Will you be able to be a state officer in and out of the jacket? - Will you stick with the job for all 365 days, not just when it is easy and fun? - What are you committed to? - Will you help to develop the potential of others? - Are you prepared to help make a positive difference in the lives of students? - If you are willing to control your own attitude and not simply let it be controlled by the circumstances, you will have a great year as a state officer.
 The circumstances are not always ideal.
-Although, if you are willing to put aside ideas of power, prestige and press and are willing to put first the development of others, and making a positive difference, it will be rewarding and successful.
+Although, if you are willing to put aside ideas of power, prestige, and press and are willing to put first the development of others, and make a positive difference, it will be rewarding and successful.